Veronica Campbell

 Hometown: Royal Oak, MI

 Veronica loves that museums can be a catalyst of learning, experiences and gathering spots for communities.
 There is always something else to learn about and from history!
 Her favorite artifact is one of the Native American clay pots from the Port Huron area dated back over 1300 years!
-Outside the office, it’s all about family time- playing with her daughter, taking the dogs for a walk or just visiting a local brewery!
+Outside the office, it’s all about family time- playing with her kids, taking the dogs for a walk or just visiting a local brewery!

 Hometown: Port Huron, MI